Shakira and Jennifer Lopez perform at Super Bowl halftime show

 Getty

 The show was full of nods to the performers’ Latin roots.
-Lopez showed of a dual-sided flag — with one side representing the Puerto Rico and the other representing the U.S.Notably, both artists spoke Spanish during multiple songs in their performance.
-Lopez’s parents both came to the U.S. from Puerto Rico and Shakira is from Colombia.The duo concluded their halftime show standing together on a podium as the audience went wild.
+Lopez showed of a dual-sided flag — with one side representing Puerto Rico and the other representing the U.S.Notably, both artists sang in Spanish during multiple songs in their performance.
+Lopez’s parents are both from Puerto Rico and Shakira is from Colombia.The duo concluded their halftime show standing together on a podium as the audience went wild.

 Shakira and Jennifer Lopez perform onstage during the Pepsi Super Bowl LIV Halftime Show.